enisn/AbpDevTools/README.md

 dotnet tool install -g AbpDevTools
 ```

+- Installation for a specific runtime other than the latest:

+    ```bash
+    dotnet tool install -g AbpDevTools --framework net7.0
+    # or
+    dotnet tool install -g AbpDevTools --framework net6.0
+    ```

 ## Local Installation
 If you don't have access to the package source.
 You can install it from the source code by the following code: